-We went on a Sunday, and the large grass parking lot at Punta Maracayo was roped off, but there was a guard who opened it for anyone asking to go to the beach.
-If you go and there is no guard, you can park at the end of the next street east at the Playa Sardinera area.
-It wasn’t as large of a parking area, and it was packed sand/earth.
+There is a large parking lot at Punta Maracayo was roped off, but there was a guard who opened it for anyone asking to go to the beach.
+If you go and there is no guard, you can park on the street parking before the playground and walk.

 Extra credit hint – If you are more of a “river person”, just down the road is Parque del Norte and the Paseo del Rio.
 There is a small road just at the Hatillo “fish” just after west of Parque del Notre fence.
 Here you will also find picnic pavilions, a shower, and some benches along river to watch the kids while they play.
 There is a tree with steps to climb to jump out of, and some rope swings.
 But for me, the end of a river (and it was brown after the rain) increases the chance that it is contaminated with something.
 I will stick to the ocean!

 The beach is free but parking cost $3.

 Playa Sardinera is located on Route 2 at KM 84.6 in Hatillo.

 We are in the process of updating the maps we use on our web site.
 While we're working on that, you can click on the GPS coordinates below to view the location on Google Maps ...